Notable People

 In his case, it does not mean the doctor unwinds by painting.
 It means a lifetime of clinical, legal, and visual judgment got folded into a body of work that makes the viewer experience uncertainty, distance, and interpretation as the point of the image.

 The stronger version identifies the idea underneath the range.
-Kolker matters as an artist who treats perception itself as a problem worth staging, and as a learned professional who carried that problem across medicine, law, and modern abstraction without simplifying any of them.
+Kolker matters as an artist who treats perception itself as a problem for the gallery, and as a learned professional who carried that problem across medicine, law, and modern abstraction without simplifying any of them.